Women's music: Women's music festivals

 Though the festivals are centered on music, they support many other facets of lesbian and feminist culture.
 Designed to provide a safe space for women's music and culture, many festivals are held on college campuses or in remote rural locations.
 Many festivals offer workshops on topics concerning the lesbian and feminist community, offer activities such as arts, crafts, fitness classes, and athletic events, and serve to provide opportunities for women to take advantage of resources they often cannot find in mainstream culture.
 One festival that provides such workshops is the National Women's Music Festival.
-In 1992, the festival provided workshops covering topics such as “drama”,” film and video,” “access-abilities,” “women’s health/sports and fitness,” “older women,” spirituality,” “women’s empowerment,” “women of color, and a writer's conference in addition to other topics in a "general workshop series."
+In 1992, the festival provided workshops covering topics such as "drama", "film and video", "access-abilities", "women's health/sports and fitness", "older women", spirituality", "women's empowerment", "women of color", and a writer's conference in addition to other topics in a "general workshop series".

 Bonnie Morris describes in her book Eden Built by Eves, how festivals serve women throughout the stages of their lives.
 Festivals support a safe space for coming of age rituals for young women, adult romance and commitment ceremonies, the expression of alternative perspectives on motherhood, and the expression of grief and loss.
-The Michigan Womyn's Music festival is an example of an environment that celebrates all women not just those who conform to mainstream media.
-Morris describes attendees at the festival as "women who are sexy in wheelchairs, women who are sexy at 260 pounds, women who are sexy at age 70, long-term interracial romances - and all the rest of womenkind that television will not show or will tell us does not count."
-Festivals also help create a sense of community for the lesbian community.
-The National Women's Music Festival has in addition to the many lesbian participants and organizers, the festival's music, humor, and crafts promote a "positive lesbian identity."
-The festival has also been a place where women can openly display their sexuality including same-sex affections.
+Though historically controversial, The Michigan Womyn's Music Festival is sometimes posed as an example of an environment that celebrates all women, not just those who conform to stereotypes in mainstream media.
+Morris describes attendees at the festival as "women who are sexy in wheelchairs, women who are sexy at 260 pounds, women who are sexy at age 70, long-term interracial romances – and all the rest of womenkind that television will not show or will tell us does not count."
+Festivals also help create a sense of community for lesbians.
+The National Women's Music Festival has in addition to the many lesbian participants and organizers, the festival's music, humor, and crafts promote a "positive lesbian identity".
+The festival has also been a place where women can openly display their sexuality, including same-sex affections.